 AAA Editor Notes

 Smithsonian American Art Museum is at 8th and F sts.
 N.W.
 One of the largest and most inclusive collections of American art in the world spans four centuries and includes everything from paintings, sculpture and furniture to video and media art.
-You'll see Colonial portraiture, 19th-century landscapes and New Deal projects from the 1930s.
+You'll see Colonial portraiture, 19th-century landscapes, New Deal projects from the 1930s and installations by contemporary artists.
 Among the many major artists represented are Mary Cassatt, Edward Hopper, Georgia O'Keeffe, Irving Penn, Norman Rockwell, Roy Lichtenstein, Christo, David Hockney, Robert Rauschenberg, William H. Johnson, Nam June Paik and Bill Viola.

 Highlights from the collection include Albert Bierstadt's “Among the Sierra Nevada, California,” one of the artist's epic, idealized depictions of the American West in which everything looks larger than life.
 “Peacocks and Peonies I & II,” twin works of extravagantly decorative stained glass by John La Farge, have colors that positively pop.
 George Catlin's 1830s Indian Gallery, on the other hand, is full of color but also conveys a powerful dignity.

 A popular contemporary work is Nam June Paik's “Electronic Superhighway.”
 Incorporating 336 TVs and multicolored neon tubing, it suggests the enormous scale and diversity of the United States.

 There are also exceptional examples of American impressionist paintings, masterpieces from the Gilded Age and contemporary crafts on display.
 In recent years the museum has strengthened its commitment to contemporary art and media arts and has become a leader in collecting significant aspects of American visual culture, including photography, modern folk and self-taught art, African American and Latino art, and video games.